gokhanaker/library-management-api/README.md

 - **User Management**: Registration, authentication, and role-based access control
 - **Book Management**: Add, update, delete, and search books with pagination
 - **Borrowing System**: Borrow and return books with availability tracking
-- **Kafka Event Publishing**: Publishes events to Kafka topics when books are borrowed or returned.
-These events can be consumed by other microservices (e.g., notification service) for further processing such as sending notifications to users.
+- **Kafka Event Publishing**: Publishes `book-borrowed` and `book-returned` events to Kafka topics when books are borrowed or returned.
+These messages are consumed by a separate microservice called `library-notification-service` which sends email notifications to users.

 ## Technology Stack